Play

 Which trees can survive the increasingly hot and dry summers - and at the same time cope with frost?

-The forest scientists Andreas Roloff, Stephan Bonn and Sten Gillner have the Climate species matrix worked out.
-This list contains urban tree species and shrubs that meet both criteria.
+The forest scientists Andreas Roloff, Stephan Bonn and Sten Gillner have the Climate Species Matrix elaborated.
+This list contains urban tree and shrub species that meet both criteria.

-Some examples of native urban trees and shrubs that are both hardy and drought tolerant:
+Some examples of native urban trees and shrubs that are both winter-hardy and drought-tolerant:

 • Field maple